spotahome/redis-operator/docs/development.md

 * **scripts**: scripts used to build and run the app.

 ## Make development commands
-You can do the following commands with make:
+You can do the following commands with `make`:
 * Build the development container.
 `make docker-build`
 * Generate mocks.